Anxiety is skyrocketing right now, especially among women.

 This amino acid is naturally created by your body from tryptophan.
 It's a precursor to serotonin, a chemical in your body that boosts mood, explains Dr. Branin.

 But the research on it is mixed, and a July 2012 review in the journal Neuropsychiatry Disease Treatment concluded more studies need to be done to gauge its efficacy and safety.

 There is research to suggest it is effective when it comes to anxiety, per an October 2013 Journal of Clinical Psychpharmacology study.

 But reports of serious liver damage — even with short-term use — caused the Food and Drug Administration to issue warnings about its use back in 2002.

 This herb is often touted to promote sleep and induce calmness, but research in both areas is weak, says Dr. Cooperman.

-One June 2007 review published in Sleep Medicine Reviews found it wasn't any more effective than a placebo.
+A June 2007 review in Sleep Medicine Reviews found it wasn't any more effective than a placebo.